Coronavirus dampens Christmas joy in Bethlehem and elsewhere

 “He is absolutely heartbroken because he wants to have some time with us and have a break from Sydney and everything that has been going on,” she said.

-Churches across the country were requiring worshippers to reserve tickets for services.
+Churches were requiring worshippers to reserve tickets for services.
 Brett Mendez, spokesman for the Perth Archdiocese, said St. Mary’s Catholic Cathedral would limit services to 650 worshippers, just over half the normal level.

-In Indonesia, which is experiencing a surge in coronavirus cases, church services were capped at 50 people.
-About 10% of the country’s 270 million people are Christian.

-The Rev. Jacklevyn Frits Manuputty, a local Christian leader, said many churches were holding online prayer services.
-“We did all we can do to keep people connected with God during this Christmas Eve,” he said.

 While many places around the globe were keeping or increasing restrictions for Christmas, Lebanon was an exception.
 With its economy in tatters and parts of its capital destroyed by a massive Aug.
 4 port explosion, Lebanon has lifted most virus measures ahead of the holidays, hoping to encourage spending.
 Tens of thousands of Lebanese expatriates have arrived home for the holidays, leading to fears of an inevitable surge in cases during the festive season.